lacoco-lab/lacoco-lab.github.io/courses/theory-25/index.md

 ### Presentations

+Because most papers in this seminar require more effort than usual, we will discuss only one paper per week, with two students jointly presenting it.
+Each team should aim for a 40–60 minute presentation, followed by 30–40 minutes of discussion.
+You may organize and divide the presentation between the two presenters in any way you find appropriate.
+However, each student will be graded individually.

+Some papers are relatively easier than others, but presentations on those papers will be evaluated more strictly.

 We expect that presentations will cover the key points from the readings, such as the main evidence for and against the key claims under consideration in the paper.

 We do not expect that presentations will cover all details of the papers.
 Rather, you should focus on big picture findings and conclusions, and are not expected to include every finding from the paper in your presentation.